simpixelated/strongtownscarmel/content/blog/solving-climate-goals-strong-towns-principles/index.md

   - autumn greenway
   - bike lanes
   - climate
+intro: We are focused on making Carmel an even safer and more joyous place to walk, bike, and (hopefully someday soon) ride public transit.
+Better options for replacing car trips will make Carmel stronger, sustainable, and help achieve our Climate Action Plan goals by lowering our dependency on greenhoue-gas emitting vehicles.
 ---

 We participated in an official city hall meeting for the first time as a group at the Climate Action Advisory Committee, which is an advisory committee to the mayor for helping achieve Carmel’s [Climate Action Plan](https://climatecarmel.com/) goals.